Adeyomola/sentio/README.md

 - Integrating with third-party services such as email providers or analytics platforms.

 ## Deployment
-To deploy the Flask Content Publishing Platform to a production environment, follow these steps:
+To deploy Verba to a production environment, follow these steps:
 1. Set up a web server with Python and a WSGI server such as Gunicorn.
 2. Configure the server to serve the Flask application.
-3. Set environment variables for database connection, secret key, etc.
+3. Set environment variables for database connection and secret key.
 4. Set up SSL/TLS certificates for secure communication.
 5. Monitor server logs and performance metrics for optimal operation.